gusthescripter/pixelizer/README.md

-# My React Portfolio
+# Pixelizer

-This is my portfolio.
-I built it with React and Wordpress.
-You can check out my work by going to [Gus' Portfolio](https://github.com/facebook/create-react-app).
+Pixelizer is an app for sharing open source pixel art.
+[Gus' Portfolio](https://pixelizer.tech).

 ## Technolgies Used